Make-School-Labs/General-Project-Setup-Guide/README.md

 # General-Project-Setup-Guide

-Guide for starting and setting up and deploying projects.
+Guides for setting up and deploying projects.

 | Project | Guide |
 | ----------- | ----------- |